 Focuses on law journals, case law, and government documents.

-Some United States collections include the Congressional Record, Federal Register, Code of Federal Regulations, and parts of the Serial Set.
-Other notable collections are the US state collections, Canon law materials, international treaties and agreements, English legal materials, and United Nations legal materials.
+Some United States collections include the Congressional Record, Federal Register, Code of Federal Regulations, and the entire digital Serial Set.
+Other notable collections are the US state collections, canon law materials, international treaties and agreements, English legal materials, and United Nations legal materials.

 Databases by Category: Canadian Content, Case Law, Current Content Journals, International Resources, International Treaties and Agreements, U.K. Content, U.S. Federal Content, U.S. State Content